 Where you live shouldn’t determine whether you live.
-But too often, it does.
-The average child born in a rich country today will live 17 years longer than a child born in a poor country.
+But too often it does.
+The average child born in a high-income country today will live nearly 18 years longer than a child born in a low-income country.

 This is not a coincidence.
-Poor health and poverty are inextricably linked.
+Health and well-being are inextricably linked with poverty.

 Increasing access to health services and life-saving tools, like vaccines and medicine, in low-income countries has the potential to improve lives and help disrupt this cycle of poverty.